Center for American Studies

 The internship is located in Rome, Italy.

-Student must be eligible to travel to Italy and must have a passport valid until March 2018.
+The student must be eligible to travel to Italy and must have a passport valid until March 2019.
 A visa is generally not required for U.S. citizens for a stay of less than 90 days in the Schengen area during a 180-day period.
 The intern is responsible for determining whether or not they need a visa.
 Italian visa requirements are available here: http://vistoperitalia.esteri.it/home/en.

 - Unofficial Transcript